Collisional and radiative energy loss in small systems: Results

 We observe in \cref{fig:raa_pbpb_pions} that $R_{AA}$ results calculated with Poisson HTL and Gaussian HTL elastic energy loss kernels differ negligibly, and this difference is reduced as a function of $p_T$, similar to the heavy-flavor results.
 For small momenta $p_T \lesssim 20$ GeV, there is a large $\sim 50\text{--}100\%$ difference between the $R_{AA}$ calculated with the Gaussian BT elastic energy loss and that calculated with the Gaussian HTL elastic energy loss.
 The sensitivity to the choice of elastic energy loss kernel reduces as a function of $p_T$.

 We note that at higher momenta the pion $R_{AA}$ results are not consistent with our previous work \cite{Faraday:2023mmx}.
 This difference is due to an error in our pion hadronization code which effectively led to our code neglecting light quark contributions to the pion energy loss.
 The corrected results presented in \cref{fig:raa_pbpb_pions} show a faster rise of the $R_{AA}$ in $p_T$, now correctly capturing the changeover from pions fragmenting primarily from gluons to pions fragmenting primarily from light quarks \cite{Horowitz:2011gd}.
 We note the interesting phenomenological effect of a steep rise in the $R_{AA}$, caused by including the short pathlength correction to the radiative energy loss.
-Interestingly, the crossover from gluon-dominated energy loss to light quark-dominated energy loss leads to a reduction of the effect of the short pathlength correction, which is especially large for gluons, causing the $R_{AA}$ to flatten for $p_T \gtrsim 200$ GeV.